The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy

 \subsection{Radial CMD morphology of the UMi dSph}

 To investigate the difference between the inner and outer regions of CMD morphology, we divide the entire observed data into three annuli as shown in the top right panel of \figref{CMD}.
 These CMDs indicate that MSTO members in the UMi dSph are well detected, and the photometric errors of $g$- and $i$-bands are $<0.01$ at MSTO magnitude $\sim$23 mag.
-This quality is enough to resolve the color degeneracy of age and metallicity.
-The contamination by foreground stars increases in the outer region.
+This quality is enough to resolve the color degeneracy of age and metallicity as demonstrated in \secref{AMRD_obs}.
+The relative contamination by foreground stars increases in the outer region.
 The outermost CMD (bottom right panel of \figref{CMD}) corresponds to the region including the outer tidal radius, $\timeform{77.9'}$ \citep{2010MNRAS.406.1220W}.
 Nonetheless, we clearly confirm the existence of the MS, MSTO and a few RGB stars.
+In \secref{AMRD_obs}, we derive the SFH and CEH from these CMDs.
 The blue straggler stars are well confirmed in $r \leq 2 r_{\rm{h}}$.
-However, even taking into account the foreground contamination and the number of the UMi stars in the outer edge, the number of blue straggler stars in $r>2r_{\rm{h}}$ is smaller than in the inner regions.
+However, even taking into account the foreground contamination and the number of the UMi stars in the outer edge, the number ratio between blue straggler stars and horizontal branch stars in $r>2r_{\rm{h}}$ is smaller than in the inner regions.
 The detailed analysis of the MS stars will be presented by Sato et al. (in prep).